lxxxxl/esp-toys/README.md

 Dependencies:
 - [MicroPyServer, a simple HTTP server for MicroPython projects](https://github.com/troublegum/micropyserver)
 - [MicroPython driver for the AHT10 and AHT20 temperature and humindity sensors](https://github.com/targetblank/micropython_ahtx0)

+## HTTP Server
+Static HTTP server with HTML-only support.
+1. Place your html files to `/www` directory.
+2. Replace SSID and PASSWORD with yours.